Abstract

 Overview of the HalluScope benchmark construction pipeline.

-Using HalluScope, we show that hallucinations in modern LVLMs predominantly arise from over-reliance on textual instruction presuppositions and learned semantic priors rather than limitations of visual perception, revealing a shift in failure modes as visual backbones improve.
+Using HalluScope, we show that hallucinations in modern LVLMs predominantly arise from over-reliance on textual instruction presuppositions and learned semantic priors rather than limitations of visual perception.

 Mitigating hallucinations with HalluVL-DPO